LIMON100/DA/Model_Conversion/onnx/readme.md

 ### Conversion evaluation
 Finally, you will need to evaluate the converted model to ensure that it is a sustainable ONNX model and it is working as expected.
 There are two separate steps to evaluate the converted model.

+The first step is to use the ONNX’s API to check the model’s validity.
+This is done by calling the onnx.checker.check_model function.
+This will verify the model’s structure and confirm if the model has a valid ONNX scheme or not.
+Each node in the model isevaluated by checking the inputs and outputs of the node.

+The second step is to compare the output of the converted model with the output of the original model.
+This is done by comparing both outputs with the numpy.testing.assert_allclose function.